 Broadly, from Cocker’s perspective, this means that ‘Nature Writing’ now includes far too much writing that features literary, artistic and emotional responses to landscape and nature.
 This is in contrast to the type of writing he prefers: science based, factual, environmental reporting: a kind of ‘professional’ natural history.
 However, instead of raging at publishers, Cocker appears to blame ‘New Nature Writing’ upon the authors.

 So far as I can gather, the name for this slippery genre originates with Issue 102 of Granta: The New Nature Writing, and was coined by then editor Jason Cowley as a way to talk about a group of writers who shared certain common themes and interests in their work.
-Interestingly that particular issue features work by both Mark Cocker and Robert Macfarlane, amongst others.
-Sounding East blog has a detailed essay on Granta 102 and the writers and writing it brought together.
+That particular issue includes work by Mark Cocker and Robert Macfarlane, Kathleen Jamie and Lydia Peele, amongst others.

 Essentially Cocker is irked that certain books designated by their publishers as Nature Writing don’t conform to his expectations of how such works should be written.
 As a result he ends up addressing philosophical differences, rather than critiquing the book or books in front of him.